 The second issue the two psychologists point to is the problem of medical language.
 I have written before about difficulties of identifying, for example, ‘vocabulary of disease’.
 Indeed, the picture of DSM-5 in the guide suggests that somehow using language from that book means using ‘medical language’, which I think is untrue and, again, the boundary between ordinary language and medical language is far from clear.

 Now, I quite dislike the leap between ‘medical language’ and diagnosis which is made by the two authors.
 Medical language doesn’t need to be associated with diagnosis.
-Words such as ‘mood’, ‘confidence’, or ‘thoughts’ and ‘voices’ are all medical (they are used in diagnostic manuals, at least), yet they are hardly diagnoses.
+Words such as ‘mood’, ‘confidence’, or ‘thoughts’ and ‘voices’, presumably, are all medical as they are used in diagnostic manuals, yet they are hardly diagnoses.
 The reverse is true as well – diagnoses do not have to be made in ‘medical language’.
-For example, clinicians do talk about diagnosis of depression, even though ‘depression’ is not a medical term.
-It is commonly used to refer to the depressive episode.
+For example, clinicians do talk about the diagnosis of depression, even though ‘depression’ is not a medical term.
 Somewhat surprisingly, the authors actually do use the word ‘mood’, which is used in the diagnostic criteria of the depressive episode.
 It means it’s a medical word, isn’t it?

 And so, the authors who are opposed to psychiatric diagnosis, suggest that references to diagnoses be avoided.
 Is it about language?
 Of course not, it is, rather, about a particular point of view and I wish the authors had been open about it.